KOBACO: KOBACO Advertising Culture Center

-Drug is the tomb that you made.
+RACOI

+Developed by the Korea Communications Commission and the Korea Broadcast Advertising Corporation, RACOI (Response Analysis on Content of the Internet) is the Broadcast Content Value Information Analysis System designed to measure the hidden value of television programs and cast members that traditional viewership ratings cannot capture.
+By crawling and collecting internet buzz data from domestic and international websites, the system tracks content across approximately 28 channels, including terrestrial, general programming, and cable networks.
+Its evaluation framework is divided into media buzz, which tallies news articles from portals like Naver and Daum alongside video uploads on platforms such as YouTube, and viewer buzz, which aggregates community posts across forums like DC Inside, user comments, and total video view counts.
+Weekly and monthly internet response metrics have been tracked since May 2017, while cast rankings were added to the system beginning in January 2021.

 Affiliated organization

 Korea Public Service Advertisement Council

 The Korea Public Service Advertisement Council is an organization under the Korea Broadcasting Advertisement Promotion Corporation, and is composed of around 20 prominent figures representing all walks of life such as advertising academia, media, broadcasting, advertising, and civic groups.
 The main task is the production of public service advertisements (broadcast public service advertisements, printed public service advertisements), and public service advertisements above a certain level are organized through broadcasting in accordance with broadcasting related laws.